influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/create.md

 1. [Start InfluxDB](/influxdb/v2.1/get-started/).
 2. [Create a new organization](/influxdb/v2.1/organizations/create-org/).
 Because resources are associated with a single organization, creating a new organization is an easy way to ensure only resources associated with a given organization are exported to a template.
-3. In the InfluxDB UI add one or more [templatable resources](/influxdb/v2.1/influxdb-templates/#template-resources).
+3. In the InfluxDB UI add one or more [template resources](/influxdb/v2.1/influxdb-templates/#template-resources).
 4. Export the template _(see [below](#export-a-template))_.

 ## Export a template